ohbm/OpenScienceDemoCalls/README.md

 ### How do I stay in touch?

 Please join our OHBM Open Science SIG mailing list :construction: ***Not sure where to host this!
-All comments welcome***
+All comments welcome*** :construction:

 ### How do I appear on a future demo call?